anshpayal/ObjectOrientedProgramming/README.md

         - Classes are blueprint for object.
     - ### What is Friend Function?
         - A function which is present outside the class scope and access the private and protected member of class.
-        - It can be declared in public and private section of code.
+        - It can be declared in public and private section of class.
         - It cannot access  the members directly by using name, instead need object to access the member (example: objectname.membername).
     - ### What is Friend Class?
         - A friend class is a class that can access the private and protected members of a class in which it is declared as friend.